Dinner parties, cookie exchanges, and chocolate gifts oh my!

 Intrigued about this 8 week get lean challenge?

 Truthfully we really should re-brand it as an 8 Week Get Healthier Challenge.
 But often Getting healthier results in getting more lean.
+In fact, this thought lead to creating a second version – The Get Healthy Challenge.
+It’s basically the light version of the Get Lean Challenge.

 December 31st.
 The day we all take notice of our shortcomings and decide to do something about it.
 And for many of us, it’s about 3 days before we revert back to accepting our shortcomings.